• Link to Facebook

 “Precisely, said Frank.
 Frank Hyde is a partner of SeaTrek Sailing Adventures based out of Bali, Indonesia.
 The rest of the guests were swimming out on top of the coral, enjoying the breathtaking view.
 Frank, a lifetime man of the sea, was in his element.
 Gary and Deb were frankly terrified of even the idea of snorkeling.

 Gary and Deborah weren’t swimmers.
 In fact, they were happier just being observers.
 They can’t snorkel, they said.
 Not us, they said.
 We can’t put our heads underwater they said.
-The two were part of a group of guests aboard the two-masted Omak Putih, part of SeaTrek Bali’s fleet of Phinisi Unesco heritage traditional sailing vessels.
+The two were part of a group of guests aboard the two-masted Ombak Putih, part of SeaTrek Bali’s fleet of Phinisi Unesco heritage traditional sailing vessels.
 They were several days’ sailing out of Ambon, one of the Maluku Islands west of New Guinea.

-Here, in what is the richest coral reef system in the world, they were surrounded by an unimaginable 1300 species of coral reef fish and 600 species of hard coral, which is 75% of the total for the entire world. http://lcc-abbeytravel.com/leisure/en/article/11-interesting-facts-about-raja-ampat/2098.
+Here, in what is the richest coral reef system in the world, they were surrounded by an unimaginable 1300 species of coral reef fish and 600 species of hard coral, which is 75% of the total for the entire world.
 Yet these two might possibly miss this wonder, just at their fingertips, because of their fears.

 Frank was able to talk the two into taking a dinghy to the quiet beach.
 Just to give it a try.
 At any point, they could say no. At any point, they could head back to the ship.
 We’re just going to experiment, he promised.